-The purpose of this policy is to allow students who have done poorly in a course to repeat the course and remove the weight of the earlier grade from the student's cumulative grade point average.
-The committee sees this policy as an expansion of the current FX policy by extending the replacement option to courses in which students receive any grade rather than just grades of F. Schools retain the right to consider the student's complete academic record for purposes of admission to the school, granting of honors, or in meeting the minimum GPA required for conferral of the degree.
+Purpose: The purpose of this policy is to allow students who have done poorly in a course to repeat the course and remove the weight of the earlier grade from the student's cumulative grade point average.
+The committee sees this policy as an expansion of the current policy by extending the replacement option to courses in which students receive any grade rather than just grades of F. Grade replacement is seen as a reasonable option for a student who, new to higher education, had a less-than-optimal start and is trying to get a second chance.
+This is why the new policy is limited to undergraduate students seeking their first baccalaureate degree.
+Schools retain the right to consider the student's complete academic record for purposes of admission to the school, granting of honors, or in meeting the minimum GPA required for conferral of the degree.

 - 1. The effective date is the beginning of the Fall 1996 semester.
 Any course being used to replace an earlier taking of the course must be taken in the Fall of 1996 or later. - 2.
 The provisions apply to students pursuing an undergraduate degree only. - 3.
 A student may exercise the grade replacement policy for a maximum of 15 credit hours.
-The 15 credit hour limit includes any course previously replaced using the FX policy. - 4.
-Grade replacement replaces use of the FX option.
+The 15 credit hour limit includes any course previously replaced using the FX policy. - Grade replacement replaces use of the FX option.
 Grades previously granted FX will be honored subject to #3 above. - 5.
 A student may exercise the grade replacement policy no more than two times for a single course.
 Each attempted replacement will count towards the 15 credit limit. - 6.
 Once invoked, a student may not subsequently request reversal of the grade replacement granted to a particular course. - 7.
 Any grade may be replaced.
 The replaced grade will then be excluded from the cumulative grade point average.
 However, the course listing and the replaced grade will remain on the student's academic record with an "X" denoting that the grade is excluded from the cumulative grade point average. - 8.
 Invocation of the forgiveness option does not preclude a student from using grade replacement for work taken subsequent to re-enrollment as defined by the Forgiveness Policy.

 Grade replacement is available only for courses taken at Indiana University.
-Schools retain the right to consider records of performance from other universities in determining admission to the school, granting of honors, etc. [Note: This assumes that if the student's initial course was taken on another IU campus, that campus is willing to place the replacement flag on the course at our request.]
+Schools retain the right to consider records of performance from other universities in determining admission to the school, granting of honors, etc.

+[Note: This assumes that if the student's initial course was taken on another IU campus, that campus is willing to place the replacement flag on the course at our request.]